1. The Vijayanagara Empire was founded in ___________.

 Explanation: Kumara Vyasa’s Gadugina Bharata is a Kannada version of the Mahabharata.

-47. The famous Jain poet Ratnakaravarni wrote:
+47. The famous Jain poet Ratnakaravarni wrote___________.

 A) Bharatesha Vaibhava